 Other invested assets also include non-financial assets such as investments in joint ventures and associates, which are accounted for using the equity method.
 Investments in joint ventures and associates are initially recorded at cost.
 The investment in joint ventures and associates is increased by our share of capital contributions and for purchases of additional interests and is reduced by distributions received.
 In addition, subsequent adjustments to the investment are made for our share of net income or loss and our share of OCI.
-Our share of net income is recorded in Interest and other investment income in our Consolidated Statements of Operations and our share of OCI is recorded in our Consolidated Statements of Comprehensive Income (Loss).
+Our share of net income is recorded in Interest and other investment losses on equity method Statements of Operations and our share of OCI is recorded to comprehensive Income (Loss).
 Impairment losses on equity method investments are recognized when events or changes in circumstances indicate that they are impaired.
 The impairment loss recognized is the difference between the carrying amount and the recoverable amount.